gregwebs/hamlet.js/README.md

 Comments begin with a '#' character.
 They are dropped, not converted to html comments.
-Currently there is no support for html comments.
+There is no support for html comments.

 ## White space